About King Post Retaining Walls

 5. Relatively silent and vibration-free installation

-6. Can be cheaper when compared to other retaining wall systems such as sheet piled and concreted piled walls
+6. Can be cheaper when compared to other types of retaining walls, such as sheet piled walls and concreted piled walls

-10. Cost-effective system for use in hard ground
+9. Cost-effective system for use on hard ground

 Written by Aarsleff UK